Risk and Resilience in the Era of Social Unrest, COVID-19, and Climate Change

 Ariane Laxo, CID, IIDA, LEED AP ID+C, EDAC (HGA)

 As Sustainability Director, Ariane leads with an evidence-based, collaborative approach to sustainable design that results in positive, transformational impacts.
 Her expertise includes workshop facilitation, resiliency planning, climate change adaptative design, change management, and positive psychology.
 With a background in Interior Design, Ariane blends human-centered design with sustainability so that client outcomes rely on reliable evidence to improve both the occupant experience and building performance.

-These highlights represent the knowledge and considered recommendations from the presenters and participants at the August 2020 Coleman Executive Round Table for Architects and Engineers, rather than those of The Coleman Law Firm.
+These highlights represent the knowledge and considered recommendations from the presenters and participants at the August 2020 Coleman Executive Round Table for Architects and Engineers, rather than those of Coleman & Erickson.
 Note that this is not a comprehensive summary of the law.
 Legal counsel should be consulted for questions on how these points apply to specific situations.